Last Updated on June 19, 2022 by Quantified Trading

 You get a tailwind of about 0.04% by owning gold from the close until the next open.

 If we look at gold miners (GDX) the edge is even bigger:

-Why is there an overnight edge in the markets?
+Why is there an overnight bias in the markets?

 The reason is most likely due to inflation and earnings growth over time.

 Moreover, there is added risk by holding overnight.
 Thus, in the long-term, you should get rewarded for undertaking this risk and that’s probably one of the main reasons why the stock market tends to rise during the night.